 inucapt logo

-Benefit from our study program
+Benefit of our study program

 • Solution-oriented skills: using principles and theories of participatory planning, assessing the effects of global climate change on precarious housing situations, applying risk management tools in the built environment, assessing the possible uses and limits of ecosystem services, designing strategies to create thermal indoor comfort